Module Code

 On completion of this module the successful student should be able to:

-1. Recognise the scientific principles underpinning the use of materials and biomaterials and evaluate their limitations and selection, with emphasis on those used in removable partial denture provision
+1. Describe the scientific principles underpinning the use of materials and biomaterials and evaluate their limitations and selection, with emphasis on those used in removable partial denture provision

-2. Obtain, record, and interpret a comprehensive and contemporaneous patient history for a patient requiring removable partial dentures
+2. Obtain, record and interpret a comprehensive and contemporaneous patient history in relation to partial dentures, taking into account social and/or cultural sensitivities

 3. Undertake an appropriate systematic intra- and extra-oral clinical examination for a patient requiring removable partial dentures